twahir21/postech_dev/important.md

 # version is very important ? sometimes wrong version can kill projects

 # i do have one cron job when user visit index.tsx remove it when traffic is high.

+# always set cookie as lax if in localhost and have diff port
+# protect SPA pages like dashboard with SSR cookie.get and send for auth